weitblick/lowmark/example_site/content/privacy.md

 description: This website does not collect any personal data / Diese Website erhebt keine personenbezogenen Daten
 ---

-# Datenschutzerklärung / Privacy Policy
+# Privacy Policy / Datenschutzerklärung

-## 🇬🇧 English

 #### tl;dr: This website does _not_ collect any personal data.
 There are no cookies, trackers, or embedded third-party services.